NickG13/AEIOU/README.md

 To practice, I recommend https://monkeytype.com/ which is an awesome website with random spanish text.
 There's a huge variety of options online.

 If you want a course, you can always test and train your muscle memory on https://type-fu.com/.
 You will only need files for adding spanish words and your custom layout (in preferences, choose new custom keyboard/words and import file.
-You have all needed files here: [AEIOU training TypeFu v1.5.zip](https://github.com/NickG13/AEIOU/files/6938611/AEIOU.training.TypeFu.v1.5.zip)
+You have all needed files here: [AEIOU 1.5.1 TypeFu.zip](https://github.com/NickG13/AEIOU/files/6986713/AEIOU.1.5.1.TypeFu.zip)

 ## Changelog